 Consider Semiannual Gutter Cleaning Services

-One way to manage your gutter cleaning and reduce your workload is to have gutter cleaning services scheduled twice a year.
+One way to manage your gutter cleaning and reduce your workload is to schedule gutter cleaning services twice a year.
 Once in the fall and once in the spring.
-Regularly scheduled gutter cleaning helps to eliminate the chances of having water damage from rainwater runoff, a common problem that is often caused by a clogged gutter system.
-Another reason for regulatory gutter cleaning is to prevent rust corrosion, which is often generated by the debris plugged inside the gutters.
+Regularly scheduled gutter cleaning helps to eliminate the chances of water damage from rainwater runoff, a common problem often caused by a clogged gutter system.
+Another reason for regulatory gutter cleaning is to prevent rust corrosion, often generated by the debris plugged inside the gutters.

 Preventing Future Clogs In Your Gutter System

-Most homeowners have open gutters that leave their system exposed to the onslaught of leaves and debris.
-However, there are add-ons like grates and protective shields that can help keep your gutters debris-free.
+Most homeowners have open gutters that expose their systems to the onslaught of leaves and debris.
+However, add-ons like grates and protective shields can help minimize the chances of your gutters clogging.

-- 6″ Gutters – Upgrade your home’s gutters from 5″ to 6″ which provide a ton more room for leaves and debris to flow freely.
+- 6″ Gutters – Upgrade your home’s gutters from 5″ to 6″ to provide more room for leaves and debris to flow freely.

-- Gutter Guards – Choose from solid covers, slide-in screens, and other patented gutter protection systems designed to catch water but allow the leaves to run right off of your roof.
+- Gutter Guards – Choose from solid covers, slide-in screens, and other patented gutter protection systems that allow water to run off your roof while letting leaves fall.